Naman-Pal/SIHMON/ceng355wk12trouble.md

 - Gannt Chart - you can include links to the GitHub Project and its associated milestones and issues that you have been maintaining throughout CENG355.
 - The Poster / presentation produced in CENG355
 - The troubleshooting report and other CENG355 progress reports
-- mobile deliverables - The mobile application report(s) produced in the CENG322 Software Project
+- mobile deliverables - The mobile application report(s) produced in the CENG322 Software Project.
+If you have made changes during the timeline of CENG355 please link an updated document.
-- Hardware deliverables - The hardware reports produced in the CENG317 Hardware Production Technology course
+- Hardware deliverables - The hardware reports produced in the CENG317 Hardware Production Technology course.
+Be careful to update your bill of materials. include reference to your 3D printed and laser cut parts built in this course.

 #### New Material
 You will need to produce some original material.
 The key sections that will contain new material be the results, conclusions and associated recommendations.